Hank Schyma: Storm chasing career

 Hank's footage includes original storytelling, narration, and music, shared with over 1.1 million YouTube subscribers.
 His clients include National Geographic, Disney, TWC, CNN, Discovery Channel, among others.
 Hank's footage has also been featured in the major motion pictures, The Last Witch Hunter, Supercell, as well as BBC's "Seven Worlds" and the Netflix original "TAU."

 In 2002, Schyma joined KHOU-TV's news team working as a camera operator, which gave him the opportunity to work under their head meteorologist, Dr. Neil Frank.
 Schyma is regarded to have gained professional storm chaser status in 2007, when he was appointed as KRIV's exclusive in-house storm chaser.

 In 2008, Hank launched the YouTube channel "Pecos Hank", which would go on to be described by the University of Michigan Online as "an educational and cinematic delivery of severe weather as well as frequent encounters with the wild animals and interesting people he meets while living on the road day to day in Tornado Alley."
 Most of the music accompanying the storm video productions is composed by Hank Schyma as well.

 Schyma was present in El Reno, Oklahoma on May 31, 2013, to witness and capture the widest tornado ever recorded.
 He recounted witnessing an 18-wheeler grounded by the tornado on the outskirts of town, though he later found that its driver survived the ordeal in the truck cabin unharmed.
 The driver's brush with mortality and the location of the incident were later commemorated on the album El Reno Blues.

 In 2014 Hank was part of the scientific field operations team that documented and calculated the fastest forward moving tornado ever, near Pilger, Nebraska.
 The team was led by meteorologist and National Geographic Explorer Dr. Anton Seimon.

 Schyma continues to contribute lightning and storm coverage to a variety of national and international outlets.
 He also maintains a YouTube channel called "Pecos Hank" where he documents his storm chasing around Tornado Alley.
 As of June 23, 2022, the channel had over one million subscribers.

 In 2014, Schyma served as Storm Consultant for the film The Last Witch Hunter.
 Most of the tornado and lightning footages of the 2023 film Supercell are by Schyma.

 In 2022, YETI Films released "The Ballad of Pecos Hank" after a film crew followed him through Tornado Alley for two weeks.

-In 2025, Hank is releasing "Storm - Chasing Natures Wildest Weather" in hard cover, published by Penguin Random House.
+On October 28, 2025, Hank released "Storm - Chasing Natures Wildest Weather" in hard cover, published by Penguin Random House.
 It has been described as "a 30-year compendium that looks to be the most complete documentation of severe weather phenomena ever assembled by a single photographer."